 The interest rate will significantly impact the total cost of the loan and the final amount you have to pay back.

-When using an Equity Release Calculator, it will often refer to interest rates such as the Annual Equivalent Rate (AER) and Monthly Equivalent Rate (MER).
-These rates are used to calculate the estimated interest that would accumulate on top of the loan over time.
+When using an Equity Release Calculator, it often refers to interest rates such as the Annual Equivalent Rate (AER) and Monthly Equivalent Rate (MER).
+These rates are used to calculate the estimated interest accumulating on top of the loan over time.

 The AER is the annual interest rate.
 The MER, on the other hand, is the interest rate calculated on a monthly basis.